Alright time for a little break from technobabble on this blog.

 This is the moment when I realized the table legs weren’t exact matches.
 On top of that the brackets holes had no measurements to them, the manufacturer just drilled willy nilly wherever they felt like.

-So lesson learned, mark the table leg bracket with the corresponding pilot holes so you can keep the exact match.
-And don’t trust a custom fab job’s measurements.
+So lesson learned, don’t trust a custom fab job’s measurements.
+Mark the table leg bracket with the corresponding pilot holes during the dry fit stage so you can keep the exact match when it comes time to assemble for real.

 After the setback, I loosely screwed in about half of the lag screws into place.
 Then we flipped the table over and gingerly placed the glass in place.
 It was a perfect fit (for an amatuer wood worker)!